-An uncharacterised peak in the CTX phase of several strains of Gambierdiscus lapillus extracts was reported via LC-MS/MS, which did not match any available CTX standards (CTX-3B, CTX-3C, CTX-4A, CTX-4B) [19].
-Further, Larsson et al. (2018) found that G. lapillus extracts showed CTX-like activity when investigated with a bioassay.
+Gambierdiscus lapillus was recently described from Heron Island in the Great Barrier Reef (GBR) and it is likely part of the ciguateric web in that region [20].
+Genetically the species is closely related to G. belizeanus, G. pacificus, G. scabrosus, G. toxicus, G. sp. type 5, G. sp. type 6 and G. ribotype 2 [20].
+An uncharacterised peak in the CTX phase of several strains of G. lapillus extracts was reported via LC-MS/MS, which did not match any available CTX standards (CTX-3B, CTX-3C, CTX-4A, CTX-4B) [20].
+Determining the toxin profile of Gambierdiscus species requires toxin standards for comparative peak analysis.
+However, these are currently not commercially available, and bioassays provide an indication of toxin production.
+Extracts from other strains of G. lapillusshow CTX-like activity in a Ca2+ influx SH-SY5Y cell Fluorescent Imaging Plate Reader (FLIPR) bioassay [39], and their LC-MS-MS profiles show and uncharacteristic peak in the CTX phase but none of the typical CTX congeners.
 Therefore, this species likely produces previously uncharacterised CTX congener(s), and its production of CTX compounds requires further investigation.
-Determining the toxin profile of Gambierdiscus species requires toxin standards for comparative peak analysis.
-However, these are currently not commercially available.
-Therefore, progress in determining the toxins produced by species of Gambierdiscus has been comparatively slow, though bioassays provide a strong indicator for toxin production.
+As CFP has been known from the GBR, this species needs to be accurately identified and monitored in situ.

-CFP was put forward as a ”neglected tropical disease” by expert researchers in this area, supported by the Intergovernmental Oceanographic Commissions (IOC) Intergovernmental Panel on Harmful Algal Blooms (IPHAB), as part of the United Nations Educational, Scientific and Cultural Organization), and a global ciguatera strategy was developed [32].
-One element of the IOC/IPHAB Global Ciguatera Strategy is to investigate various species of the genus Gambierdiscus, determine which species produce CTXs through LC-MS/MS and other means, and develop efficient and reliable molecular monitoring tools for the species of interest [32].
-Quantitative PCR (qPCR) is a useful molecular genetic screening tool, as it can give species-specific and quantitative results from DNA samples extracted from environmental samples [32].
+CFP was suggested to be a ”neglected tropical disease” by expert researchers in this area, supported by the Intergovernmental Oceanographic Commissions (IOC) Intergovernmental Panel on Harmful Algal Blooms (IPHAB), as part of the United Nations Educational, Scientific and Cultural Organization), and a global ciguatera strategy was developed [34].
+One element of the IOC/IPHAB Global Ciguatera Strategy is to investigate various species of the genus Gambierdiscus, determine which species produce CTXs through LC-MS/MS and other means, and develop efficient and reliable molecular monitoring tools for the species of interest [34].
+Quantitative PCR (qPCR) was specifically mentioned in this strategy as it is a useful molecular genetic screening tool, as it can give species-specific and quantitative results from DNA extracted from environmental samples [34].

-Currently there is one qPCR assay to identify the presence of the genera Gambierdiscus/Fukuyoa [37 ].
+Currently there is one qPCR assay to identify the presence of the genera Gambierdiscus/Fukuyoa [40].
 Assays for species specific identification are available for 9 of the 14 described Gambierdiscus spp. and 3 out of 6 undescribed Gambierdiscus sp. types/ribotypes (Table 1).
-It is noteworthy that the qPCR assays described by Darius et al. (2017) rely on species identification based on the melt curve of the qPCR product, which requires any subsequent users of these assays to have a reference culture for positive identification rather than rely on a positive result being linked to the species investigated.
+In the development of the qPCR assays for the quantification of microalgal species, several different methods have been used to quantify species [42].
+Using a known cell number of the target species to construct standard curves for validating qPCR assays is a common strategy, however some genes, such as rRNA genes in dinoflagellates, can have gene copy numbers that vary significantly between strains.
+Hence comparing an assay developed with one strain as a standard might give irregular estimates of cell numbers when used for screening environmental samples [42].
+An alternative method, using a synthetic oligonucleotide specifically designed for the assay tested, allows for a standard based on the amount of copies of a gene present rather than cell numbers.
+This has been successfully applied to Alexandrium tamiyavanichii [43], a sister genus to Gambierdiscus.

-Assays are available for 2 of the 3 species of Fukuyoa (Table 1), which seceded from Gambierdiscus as their own genus in 2015 [38].
-Fukoyoa spp. are of interest for monitoring purposes as they produce MTXs, however the involvement of MTXs in CFP has not been resolved yet [39 ].
+qPCR assays are also available for 2 of the 3 species of Fukuyoa (Table 1), which was names as a new genus in 2015 [44].
+Fukoyoa spp. are of interest for monitoring purposes as they produce MTXs, however the involvement of MTXs in CFP has not been resolved yet [45].

 Table 1: Published qPCR assays for Gambierdiscus and Fukoyoa spp.